djvill/APLS/doc/how-to-use/search/search-filters-and-options.md

 <!--  apls-dev has been changed so that the "Exclude utterances with more than n% overlap" option has been removed -->

-Below the pattern input fields are checkboxes that let you set certain match parameters for your search.
+Below the pattern inputs are checkboxes that let you set certain match parameters for your search.
 In order, these options are:
 - Only include 'Main speaker' participants.
     - This restricts the search to only include matches from 'Main speaker' participants, excluding matches from interviewers and bystanders.